alberthli/frogger/README.md

 To sample grasps on a custom manipulator, you need the following:
 * a description of the manipulator in URDF or SDF form,
     * in the description, you must specify which collision geoms are allowed to touch the object.
 If a body has any geoms of this type, then those bodies MUST touch it
-    * additionally, if using the provided heuristic IK sampler, a canonical dummy "palm" frame must be specified, which the sampler will look for
+    * additionally, if using the provided heuristic IK sampler, a canonical dummy "palm" frame must be specified, which the sampler will look for to help place the hand. this frame should be roughly located in the middle of the surface of the palm.
+    * if you're making custom collision geometries from meshes, remember to add the `drake:convex` tag to the URDF
 * a description of the object, either as a mesh or as an analytical SDF,
 * an implementation of an IK sampler to produce initial guesses for the solver (NOTE: this is probably the most important part of the robot-specific implementations, as the nonlinear solver is very sensitive to the choice of initial guess)